mpgray/shmoozed/FrontEnd/README.md

 Note: You may may need to run `npm install` periodically (from the `/FrontEnd` directory) as modules are added to the project.
 If `ng serve` fails, try this first.

+Note 2: On Linux, you may also need to followup the `npm install` with a `npm install -g @angular/cli` before the `npm build` will work properly.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.